 With the help of collaboration within the Biennial Collaborative Agreement between the WHO and Georgia, which defines the priorities for collaboration, focusing on the development of National health policies, health strategies and the action plans, Georgia made significant progress in achieving health-related development goals.

-We are very grateful for WHO’s strong and continuous support, and especially – the WHO financial mechanism which was prominent in successful launching of the UHC program.
+We are very grateful for WHO’s strong and continuous support, and especially – Health financing system strengthening reform, which was prominent in successful launching of the UHC program.
 The program was introduced in 2013, which significantly reduced out-of-pocket payments and substantially increased accessibility to the medical aid; We are eager that this collaboration continues in the most productive way till now.

 Significant steps were put forward to improve Maternal and Child Health.
 The Government of Georgia initiated perinatal care regionalization in order to improve health outcomes and decrease maternal and infant morbidity and mortality through provision of risk-appropriate care.
 Through regionalized system Georgia ensures that each mother and newborn is delivered and cared for in a facility appropriate for his or her healthcare needs.
 Regionalization process has been completed in 2017.
-National Maternal and Newborn Health Strategy 2017-2030 and corresponding short term Action Plan (2017-2019) was developed and approved by the Government of Georgia.

 We are proud to be in line and are driven to be further committed to WHO priorities such as: General Programme of work for 2019-2023 which is committed to the Sustainable Development Goals and to the priorities set in the Health 2020: the European policy framework and strategy for health and well-being for the 21st century.